ember-learn/ember-styleguide/README.md

 # ember-styleguide [![Build Status](https://travis-ci.org/ember-learn/ember-styleguide.svg?branch=master)](https://travis-ci.org/ember-learn/ember-styleguide)

 This addon is intended to provide basic components for easier style coordination among the Ember family of websites, although the original intent is to support the emberjs.com website.
+We are committed to the goal of meeting WCAG 2.0 AA conformance standards.

-Contributions are encouraged.
+Contributions are encouraged!

 ## Installation